aliyun/alibabacloud-console-base/packages/rc-markdown/README.md

 import React from 'react';

 import Markdown, {
-  MarkdownDirectivePluginOptions,
+  MicromarkDirective,
-  MicromarkDirective
+  MarkdownExtensionDirectiveHtmlOptions
 } from '@alicloud/rc-markdown';

-// remember to make it static, do NOT put it inside render const directiveOptions: MarkdownDirectivePluginOptions = {
+// remember to make it static, do NOT put it inside render const directiveOptions: MarkdownExtensionDirectiveHtmlOptions = {
   abbr(d: MicromarkDirective) {
     if (d.type !== 'textDirective') {
       return false;